JdeRobot/RoboticsAcademy/docs/_pages/exercises/ComputerVision/visual_odometry.md

 2) [http://www.cs.toronto.edu/~urtasun/courses/CSC2541/03_odometry.pdf](http://www.cs.toronto.edu/~urtasun/courses/CSC2541/03_odometry.pdf)

 ## Hint

+Simple hints provided to help you solve the exercise.
+Please note that the **following hint is only a suggestive approach.
+Any other algorithm to solve the exercise is acceptable.**

 1) Detect features from the first available RGB image using FAST algorithm.

 2) Track the detected features in the next available RGB image using Lucas-Kanade Optical Flow Algorithm.